lych1233/compactDRL/drl/sac/README.md

 ### Some Implementation Lessons

-- Currently I do not know any other strategies to solve MountainCarContinuous-v0 by SAC without strong Ornstein Uhlenbeck noise, while on some seeds the agent can explore successfully without such noise but we currently do not find a good hyperparameter configuration that SAC will succedd on MountainCarContinous-v0 stably
+- Currently I do not know any other strategies to solve MountainCarContinuous-v0 by SAC without strong Ornstein Uhlenbeck noise.
+On some random seeds the agent can explore the goal successfully without OU-noise but currently we do not find a good hyperparameter configuration such that SAC continuously solves MountainCarContinous-v0
 - On mujoco SAC is not that sensitive to the hyperparameters and the performance is stable on different hyperparameters